 It might be obvious to you at this point that you need to look at currency pairs that have the tightest spreads between them to avoid as much of the risk as you possibly can when trading.
 A pair like the EUR/USD does tend to have some of the tightest spreads (often less than 1 pip) as it is one of the most heavily traded currency pairs on the market.
 Additionally, you should check with various brokers to see which are offering the best spreads on all of the currency pairs up for trade.
 You see, some brokers offer better terms on spreads than others, and it is worth doing some comparison shopping before deciding on any given broker.
 The spread is a big deal in terms of your ability to make money in Forex trading in the long run.

-Fixed Or Variable Spreads
+Fixed or Variable Spreads

+What is a spread in forex — specifically, what are the two types of spreads brokers offer?
 Most brokers offer fixed spreads at this time, but it is worth noting that some still offer what is known as a variable spread.
 If your broker also operates as a market-maker, then they will offer a fixed spread on the currencies.
 That said, non-market-maker brokers may offer a variable spread that floats with the conditions of the market.
 A variable spread can be riskier for the simple fact that the variable terms may not work out in your favor in the ways that you would hope they would.
 They might provide tighter spreads at times, but it is also possible that the spreads will widen and cause you to pay more for the currency pair than you would have with a fixed spread provider.